MyceliaNetwork/quark.js/README.md

 ## Authentication providers

-Currently we support the following authentication providers by passing the following values to the `provider` property when calling `initializeQuark`:
+Currently we support the following authentication providers by passing the following values to the `provider` property when calling `initialize`:

 | Provider                                       | Value  |
 | ---------------------------------------------- | ------ |